Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 References:

-At the time of diagnosis, two-thirds of pediatric patients have limited disease (tumors can be completely resected), and the remaining patients have either unresectable or metastatic disease.[
+At the time of diagnosis, two-thirds of pediatric patients have limited disease (tumors that can be completely resected), and the remaining patients have either unresectable or metastatic disease.[

 The European Cooperative Study Group for Pediatric Rare Tumors within the PARTNER project (Paediatric Rare Tumours Network - European Registry) has published consensus guidelines for the diagnosis and treatment of childhood adrenocortical tumors.[